Key takeaways

 Principle 9: Individual access

-Under PIPEDA, individuals have the right to access their personal information and request corrections.
+PIPEDA gives individuals the right to access their personal information and request corrections.
 Your e-signature tool should make it straightforward to retrieve a copy of a signed document and its associated metadata when someone requests it.

 Principle 10: Challenging compliance

 Individuals must be able to challenge your compliance with PIPEDA principles.
-In practice, this means having a clear point of contact, usually your designated privacy officer or accountability contact from Principle 1, and a documented process for handling privacy complaints or concerns.
+This means having a clear, accessible process for raising privacy concerns.

 How Docupilot helps achieve PIPEDA compliance

-- Audit trail: Every document you create, send, access, sign, and store generates a detailed, immutable audit log.
-You can see who did what, when, from where, and with what authentication, giving you the evidence PIPEDA expects
+- Audit trail: Every document you create, send, access, sign, and store generates an immutable audit log.
+It shows you who did what, when, from where, and with what authentication, giving you the evidence PIPEDA expects

 - Role-based access: Set permissions by document type, department, role, or custom rules to ensure sensitive signed documents are only visible to people who need them